-Number User interface element 4 Perspectives: Lists the available perspectives.
-5 Section: Lists the sections for each perspective.
-For instance, solutions for the perspectives, and the types of reports that you can generate for the perspective.
-6 Table pagination: Displays the records on the specified page.
+Number User interface element 6 Table pagination: Displays the records on the specified page.
 7 Tasks Pane: Displays the list of recent tasks with the status.
 8 Properties pane: Lists the additional properties that are related to the selected record in the content pane.
 You can move fields from the content pane to the properties pane.
-See "Moving fields to the properties pane of the Management Server console" on page 40.
+See "Moving fields to the properties pane of the Management Server console" on page 39.
 9 Menu bar: Provides access to the Help.
 On the perspectives, the menu bar also provides a Search option for searching for objects in the perspective.
-See "About accessing the Veritas InfoScale Operations Manager Help" on page 51.
+See "About accessing the Veritas InfoScale Operations Manager Help" on page 50.
 See "About searching for objects" on page 41.